kevmtan/electroCUDA/README.md

 ### ICA on high-frequency timecourses
 25. Run ICA again if analyzing high-frequency bands like [HFB](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6632564/) or gamma.
 High-freq ICA should use channel HFB timecourses *prior* to subtraction of non-neurogenic ICs to avoid rank deficiency.
 Use the original ICA weights as starting weights for high-freq ICA.
 This produces HFB-optimized ICs that retain some correspondance to the original ICs.
 - Standard ICA (e.g. step 11) is [biased towards lower frequencies](https://sccn.ucsd.edu/mediawiki/images/0/09/IcaRejectionLabPresentation_updated.pdf) due to 1/f frequency decay.
 In other words, lower frequencies have more variance than higher frequencies, which biases ICA towards lower-frequency activity.
 Running ICA again on HFB timecourses removes low-frequency variance, resulting in much better decomposition of HFB's neural sources.
+26. Subtract non-neurogenic/pathological ICs from channel HFB timecourses (step 19 but applied to HFB data only)
+27. Identify remaining noisy timepoints within HFB per channel/IC (step 24 but applied to HFB data only)